federista/Recognition-of-ADL-s/README.md

 | Soundarya pallanti| bujjilaxmi2712@gmail.com | [Soundarya Pallanti](https://github.com/soundarya4807289)
 | Vivek Vijaykumar Ingle| vivekvijay380@gmail.com | [Vivek Vijay](https://github.com/S4851211)

+ ## Motivation and Genral Objective
+ Human Activity Recognition(HAR), and in particular the recognition of the Activities of Daily Living (ADL), such as pouring, drinking, walking, teeth brushing, sitting down, or getting up, is valuable in many settings, most notably in assistive scenarios, for instance in case of elderly and people with special needs.
+Getting to know which ADL a person is (or is not) carrying out could dramatically improve the support that robots (and/or digital assistants) can provide such a person with.
+Furthermore, such knowledge could also be of the utmost importance for caregivers, with the aim to keep fragile individuals living independently.

  ## PROJECT DESCRIPTION
  The goal of this repository is having a distributed architecture which allow user to accurately identify the activity of daily life based upon the provided dataset.